the-user-created/FERS/README.md

 FERS depends on a number of external libraries, which you need to install before attempting to build FERS.
 The libraries you need to have installed are:

 * Boost (at least boost::threads, boost::system and boost::random header) which is available freely from http://www.boost.org
-* FFTW3 which is available freely from http://www.fftw3.org
 * libhdf5
 * TinyXML which is available freely from http://sourceforge.net/projects/tinyxml/